Novo Isioro

-In 2018, Novo founded the ANISZA Foundation and Gallery, and serves as its curator.
-She states that the aim of the foundation is to educate secondary school students in Nigerian history using photography, in addition to other tools and by illustrating an understanding of the Nigerian journey, it can advance the cause of Peace and Unity in the country.
+In 2018, Novo founded ANISZA Foundation and Gallery, and serves as its curator.
+ANISZA is focused on educating secondary school students Nigeria's history using photography to illustrate its trajectory to advance the cause of peace and unity in Nigeria.

 Early life and education

 Novo Isioro was born in Ogba, Lagos, and raised in a middle-class family.
 She landed her first job at age 17 just after her high school education and at age 25 she became the CEO of NOVOIMAGES (a photography and image management company located in Lagos, Nigeria).
-Novo is the only daughter of Dennis Isioro, who is from Isoko-North Local Government Area in Delta State (of blessed memories) and Juliana Adesuwa Isioro, from Edo State with two older siblings.
+Novo is the only daughter of Dennis Isioro, who is from Isoko-North, Delta State and Juliana Adesuwa Isioro, from Edo State with two older siblings.
 Her father who fondly calls her ‘Novo’ was an Engineer and her mother a farm produce businesswoman.

-In 2003, she earned her high school certificate from Shepherdhill Baptist Girls High School in Obanikoro, Lagos.
-In 2005 she was qualified for an admission at the University of Lagos to study Industrial Relations and Personnel Management (IRPM) but forfeited the pursuit.
-She quickly opted for her 2nd option in 2005 to study Bilingual, Office Technology & Management from the prestigious Yaba College of Technology and 2010 graduated with an upper credit.
-She proceeded to earn a certificate in public relations in 2009 from Nigeria Institute of Public Relations just before her college graduation.
-She proceeded to Anambra State in February 2011, where she started and completed her 1-year National Youth Service Corps exercise, teaching French in Amuobia Secondary School, Awka South Local Government Area.
+In 2003, she earned her high school certificate from Shepherdhill Baptist Girls High School in Obanikoro, Lagos and a Higher National Diploma in Bilingual, Office Technology & Management from Yaba College of Technology with an upper credit in 2010.
+She earned a certificate in public relations from Nigeria Institute of Public Relations in 2009 while studying for her higher national diploma.
+She served for the one-year mandatory National Youth Service Corps in 2011 teaching French at Amuobia Secondary School, Awka South, Anambara State.
 In 2016 she was awarded a scholarship to study Entrepreneurial Management at the Enterprise Development Centre (LBS) of the Pan Atlantic University.